MarioGranada/MarioGranada/README.md

 <h3 align="left">Hi There 👋</h3>

 <p align="left">
-This is Mario Granada Hernandez, a software engineer based in Tallinn, Estonia.
+This is Mario Granada Hernandez, a software engineer full of ideas and passionate about technology.
+Adaptable to multiple frameworks and languages.

 Welcome to my profile!
 </p>